Co-curricular activities are an extension of the day-to-day learning that takes place for all students, to further enhance classroom-based activities.

 Students and staff begin each week in God’s name through corporate worship.
 Services are led by congregational staff, school leadership and students.

 Each year students are invited to assist in leading worship for Living Faith Lutheran Church with their classmates for one Sunday.
-This is a special time for the whole family, and culminates in a BBQ lunch.
+This is a special time for the whole family.